EllieChen-Git/React-COVID-19-Stats/README.md

 ### Problems I Tried to Solve:

-- People no longer need to go to multiple sites to collect and compare the COVID-19 data between Australia and Taiwan.
+- **One-stop solution**: People no longer need to go to multiple websites to collect and compare the COVID-19 data between Australia and Taiwan by themselves.
-- Both real-time data and historical data is presented in one single place.
+- **Real-time and historical data**: Both real-time data and historical data is presented in one single place.
-- Instead of merely displaying plain numbers, data is also visualised in different forms, like table and line graph.
+- **Visualisation**: Instead of merely displaying plain numbers, data is also visualised in different forms, like a table and a line graph.
-- Social-sharing function embedded, so it's easier for people to share information with their family and friends via social media.
+- **Social-sharing function**: One-click sharing function makes it easier for people to share information with their family and friends via social media.

 ---